Permanent rules to implement new pesticide license type and enforcement authority (implement HB 4062 and 2031)

 HB 4062 and HB 2031 implementation workgroup

-The Oregon Department of Agriculture’s (ODA) workgroup will advise the Department on the implementation of HB 4062 (2022), which created two new “noncommercial” license types, and HB 2031 (2021), which was required to maintain compliance with recent changes in federal regulations.
-The goal for this committee is to explore implementation strategies, consistent with federal and state law, that reduce the complexity and burden of pesticide licensing requirements without reducing protections for humans and the environment.
+The Oregon Department of Agriculture’s (ODA) workgroup advised the Department on the implementation of HB 4062 (2022), which created two new “noncommercial” license types, and HB 2031 (2021), which was required to maintain compliance with recent changes in federal regulations.
+The goal for this committee was to explore implementation strategies, consistent with federal and state law, that reduce the complexity and burden of pesticide licensing requirements without reducing existing protections for humans and the environment.

-Members of the workgroup include leaders and experts from a wide cross section of interests and expertise, including industry, agriculture, and environmental justice groups.
+Members of the workgroup included leaders and experts from a wide cross section of interests and expertise, including industry, agriculture, and environmental justice groups.

 Pesticide registration fee rulemaking